+- 1.6 In extreme weather, even county maintained roads can become impassable.
+You may need a four-wheel drive vehicle with chains for all four wheels to travel during those times.
+Most storm systems tend to only last for a few days and then the sun returns.
 Custer County came into existence in 1877 and the first roads were not paved until 1963.
 Paving roads is not high on the budget precedence, maintaining the present roads is the major priority.
 Consider a four-wheel drive vehicle and carry a set of chains for all four wheels for travel during those rare extreme weather days.
-Or, stay home and enjoy the view.

-- 1.7 Natural disasters, especially floods, will destroy roads.
+Or, stay home and enjoy the view. - 1.7 Natural disasters, especially floods, will destroy roads.
 Custer County will repair and maintain county roads, however, most subdivision roads are the responsibility of the landowners who use those roads.
 A dry creek bed can become a raging torrent and wash out roads, bridges and culverts.
-Residents served by private roads and/or bridges have been hit with large bills for repairs and/or reconstruction after floods. - Your subdivision could charge you an extra assessment to repair the damage.
+Residents served by private roads and/or bridges have been hit with large bills for repairs and/or reconstruction after floods.
+Your subdivision could charge you an extra assessment to repair the damage.
 Review the Protective Covenants and By-laws for your HOA/POA. - 1.8 Unpaved roads generate dust.
 When the amount of traffic reaches specific levels, Custer County treats county maintained roads to suppress the dust, but dust is still a fact of life for most local residents. - 1.9 If your road is unpaved, it is highly unlikely that Custer County will pave it in the foreseeable future.
 Check carefully with the County Road and Bridge Department when any statement is made by the seller of any property that indicates any unpaved roads will be paved! - 1.10 Unpaved roads are not always smooth and are often slippery when wet.
 You will experience an increase in vehicle maintenance costs when you regularly travel on rural county roads, (i.e., tires, windshields, air filters and oil changes.) - 1.11 Mail delivery is not available to all areas of the county.
-Ask the postmistress to describe the system for your area. - Refer to page 30 for information about personal mailboxes. - 1.12 Newspaper delivery is not always available to rural areas.
-Check with the newspaper of your choice before assuming it will be delivered to your home. - 1.13 Standard parcel and overnight package delivery can be a problem for those who live in the country.
-Confirm with the service providers as to your status for home delivery or in making "drop-off" arrangements in town. - There is rarely "overnight delivery" for mail or parcels to or from Custer County.
+Ask the postmistress to describe the system for your area.
+Refer to page 30 for information about personal mailboxes. - 1.12 Newspaper delivery is not always available to rural areas.
+Check with the newspaper of your choice before assuming it will be delivered to your home. - 1.13 Standard delivery can be a problem for those who live in the country.
+Confirm with the service providers as to your status for home delivery or in making "drop-off" arrangements in town.
+There is rarely "overnight delivery" for mail to or from Custer County.
 Plan on two or three days at best.